Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 • In the space under “Hazard” describe the potential hazards for which PPE is required.

-• Under “PPE Required” describe the specific PPE to be worn when performing that work activity.
+• Under “PPE Required” describe the specific PPE to be worn when performing that work activity, if greater than the minimum.

 Schedules C & D: Radioactive Materials & X-Ray Equipment